Universal-Health-Chain/docs/en/01-Specification-summary.md

 }
 ```

 This data object is anonymized and deidentified to generate a UHC object of type "research".
-An example with the result of the process is shown below:
+An example, with the result of the process is shown below:

 ```json
 {